Easy Ways to Add Personality to Your Property Listings

 There are numerous sites dedicated to helping potential tenants find rental properties, and competition on them is fierce – 84% of renters turn to the Internet to find their next apartment or house.
 So when a potential tenant is scrolling through the hundreds upon hundreds of property listings in your area, it’s absolutely essential that you take the necessary steps to make yours stand out.
 You don’t want other landlords in the area getting all the attention just because they took advertising their property more seriously.
 Here’s how you can make your rental property listing catch the eye of your next tenant.

 Photos, photos, photos!

 Seeing is believing, and taking photos seriously can make or break your ability to get a consistent flow of tenants in your property.
 You don’t want to go overboard by taking pictures of every single minute detail of your house, but as a general rule, the more photos on property listings, the better.
 Make sure the entirety of your property is represented in your listing.
-When preparing to take pictures, it should be as clean as can be: turn on all the lights, and open those blinds!
+When preparing to take pictures, it should be as clean and bright as possible: turn on all the lights, and open those blinds!
 Taking pictures without proper lighting will yield drab results.
 Strongly consider hiring a professional photographer who has a trained eye for attractive angles, a good camera, and the skills to make the photos pop.
 If you can’t hire a professional photographer, do your best to make it look like you did.

 Additional Reading: Renting to a New Generation: Are You Ready?